Heel related ailments require immediate and very specific treatment

 There is much misleading and conflicting advice around Plantar fasciitis.
 In most cases it is a micro-fibre tear in the band of supportive tissue attaching the forefoot (toes) to the Calcaneous (heel bone).
 Therefore if you stand, walk or run you will further aggravate a plantar fascial tear.
 Treating pain only does not always address cause.
 Using advanced bio-engineering the Heel Clinic treats source/cause using the exclusive ICT method.

 Heel Clinic Treatment

-The Clinic’s prime objective is to treat the source of heel pain providing not just short-term relief, but a permanent long-term cure and prevent reoccurrence.
-This is achieved by applying the Clinics exclusive ITC method of treatment.
-Together with an individual programme provided by the Clinic.
+The Clinic’s prime objective is to treat the source of heel pain providing not just short-term relief, and prevent reoccurrence.
+This is achieved by applying the Clinics exclusive ICT method of treatment.
+Together with specific individual programme provided by the Clinic.